 Misdiagnosis

-In addition to facing discrimination in medical settings, research has shown that Black patients are misdiagnosed more frequently than white patients, especially for mental illnesses.
-And in a similar vein, despite Black people being 20% more likely to experience mental health issues, only one-quarter of them will receive care (compared to 40% of white people).
+In addition to facing discrimination in medical settings, research has shown that Black patients (including children) are misdiagnosed more frequently than white patients, especially for mental illnesses.
+Similarly, despite Black people being 20% more likely to experience mental health issues, only one-quarter of them will receive care (compared to 40% of white people).

 Another cause of the frequent misdiagnoses is rooted in the diagnosis of ailments.
 For example, the algorithm for assessing lung health refers to centuries-old information suggesting Black people have a lower lung capacity than white people.
 This has led to Black patients being undiagnosed and underdiagnosed with respiratory complications.